jahanjo/learn-shell/README.md

 # learn-shell

-do the code modification to learn shell.
+did the code modification to learn shell.
 In this repo we will keep the scripting file.

+Printing